kgnzt/tria-prima/README.md

 > Where state comes from and goes to.

-A collection of sources define how to retrieve data (http / websocket / etc) and how it relates to an application's stores by way of its actions.
+Sources define how to retrieve data (http / websocket / etc) and how it relates to an application's stores by way of its actions.

 ```javascript
 export const user: ISchema.Source {